 Finally, grab a cozy dinner at one of the restaurants in The Village at Palisades Tahoe.
 Find a firepit by Fireside Pizza Co. and enjoy hearty pasta dishes or fresh-baked pies, or get a booth at Tremigo Tahoe, a newer joint that serves authentic Mexican food.
 You’ll want to try the molcajete and the margaritas.

 Day Two: Alpine Lodge & Tahoe City

-Start your day by jumping on the free Palisades Tahoe Express Shuttle, which takes you from The Village at Palisades Tahoe to the Alpine Lodge.
+Start your day by jumping on the Base to Base Gondola, which takes you from The Village at Palisades Tahoe to the Alpine Lodge.
 At Alpine, you can get breakfast from Treats, which is located in the breezeway of the lodge, or from Mogrog Café, which is at the base of the Subway chairlift.

 For the best snow conditions, follow the sun throughout the day.
 If the Lakeview chairlift is open, that’s a good spot to hit mid-morning.
 Plus, it is called Lakeview for a reason.
 You’ll want to have those cameras ready!
 This is a can’t-miss spot for a family or group photo with the Lake prominently featured in the background.

 No mountain does spring après quite like Alpine.
 There are numerous spots to pick from to enjoy an afternoon beverage.
 We have two on-mountain bars, The Chalet or Ice Bar, which have sunny seating areas and their own unique charm.
 The most popular spot, though, is the sundeck of the Alpine Lodge.
 This huge deck has great views of the mountain and tons of seating.
 You’ll be in the warm sun and close to all the amenities you might need: Meadows Café, Alpine Bar, the rental/demo shop, bathrooms, and more.